artifactz/localization_switch/README.md

 `timeout_reset` (`float`, default: `5.0`)
 Specifies the time needed for the ORBSLAM2 state not to be `OK` (mainly `LOST`) to request a ORBSLAM2 restart.

+## Extending this node

+Additional subscriber types may be added in `src/plugins/` by inheriting from `AbstractLocalizationSubscriber` and adding them to the [plugin index](src/plugins/index.py).

 ## Dependencies